-- To obtain the mathematical models for first order and higher order real-time systems and also understand the characteristics of various controller modes - To get adequate knowledge about the various controller tuning and multi loop control - To understand the construction, characteristics and application of different types of actuators and unit operations for real time applications b.
-Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+- To obtain the mathematical models for first order and higher order real-time systems and also understand the characteristics of various controller modes - To get adequate knowledge about the various controller tuning and multi loop control - To understand the construction, characteristics and application of different types of actuators and unit operations for real time applications

-c.
-Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

-1. Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the context of technological change.
+- a.
+Apply the knowledge of mathematics, science, and engineering fundamentals to the solution of engineering problems. - b.
+Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - c.
+Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - 1.
+Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the context of technological change. - n.

-n.
 Design, develop and realize advanced control schemes in different platforms such as microcontroller, PLC, SCADA, DCS and other modern controllers for next level of automation

-- 1. Compute the mathematical model for a physical process by using mass and energy balance equations - 2.
-Apply suitable control mode for different applications - 3.
-Analyze the various control schemes and obtain optimum controller settings using tuning methods

-- 4. Identify the suitable final control elements for a closed loop systems - 5.
+- 1. Develop mathematical models and analyze the dynamics of first-order and two-tank systems, to design effective control strategies in both continuous and batch industrial applications. - 2.
+Analyze control systems using basic and composite control actions to evaluate their step responses, and implement electronic controllers to achieve effective process regulation. - 3.
+Analyze the various control schemes and obtain optimum controller settings using tuning methods - 4.
+Analyze and select appropriate control valves, actuators, and positioners, including smart positioners, based on valve characteristics, sizing criteria, and considerations for cavitation and flashing, to ensure efficient process control - 5.
 Apply complex control schemes for various applications and develop the P&ID structure for level and flow control loops

-CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2

-1 2 3 2 1 1

-2 2 3 2 1 1

-3 2 3 1 1 1

-4 2 3 1 1 1

-5 2 3 2 1 1
+UNIT I 9 Hours INTRODUCTION